 The voodoo dolls were even used in Final Doom.

 Fans managed to hack Wolfenstein 3D in order to design their own levels.
-When id Software developed Doom, they specifically wrote it to be more modular and thus make custom levels much easier.
+When id Software developed Doom, they specifically wrote it to be more modular and thus making custom levels much easier.

 In X3: Reunion, ejecting your shield generators then scooping them back up instantly recharges them.
 Egosoft kept it in X3: Terran Conflict because the trick is useless in combat (you have to stop maneuvering and back up in order to scoop up things you ejected from the cargo bay), and nobody wants to wait half an hour for their heavy capitals' shields to recharge on their own.